pupil-labs/pupil-docs/src/invisible/explainers/basic-concepts.md

 Some example use-cases for template forms include the following:

 - **Questionnaire**: During the recording of a scientific study participating subjects are often asked to fill out a questionnaire to capture e.g. demographic data.
 You can simply create a template for your questionnaire so your subjects can fill out the questionnaire on the Companion Device.
 All questionnaire answers will be saved alongside the recording data associated with the according wearer.
-- **Recording Structure**: If your recording schedule has a known structure, e.g. different recording phases or one recording per week, you can set up a template to note down the according phase or week for each recording.
+- **Recording Structure**: If your recording schedule has a known structure, e.g. different recording phases or one recording per week, you can set up a template to note down the respective phase or week for each recording.
 - **Documenting the unplanned**: Data collection does not always go as planned.
 Sometimes a subject did not quite understand the instructions and sometimes something went wrong in the experiment workflow.
 Using templates you can immediately note down what happened and flag recordings that will require further inspection.
 This will be saved as part of the recording, so you do not have to keep a separate list of notes.

 ### Naming Scheme for Recordings